 Additions to the number of off-street parking spaces and expansions to vehicular surface areas shall be governed by Article 7.1.
-Parking In addition, expansions to vehicular surface areas to serve any zoning nonconforming use shall in addition to these standards be subject to all the requirements of Sec.
-10.3.6.A.3., including the requirement.
+Parking.
+In addition, expansions to vehicular surface areas to serve any zoning nonconforming use shall in addition to these standards be subject to all the requirements of Sec.
+10.3.6.A.3.